poppopjmp/spiderfoot/documentation/modules.md

 *Author: poppopjmp*

-SpiderFoot includes over 200 modules for data gathering, enrichment, and analysis.
+SpiderFoot includes over **277 modules** for data gathering, enrichment, and analysis.
 Modules can be combined to create powerful OSINT workflows tailored to your needs.

 ---